delid4ve/openhab-3.x-lightwaverf/README.md

 Add a lightwave account thing and configure your email and password for your online account.
 Additional Properties:
-pollingInterval: Frequency bwtween api polls (can be set as low as 0).
+pollingInterval: Frequency bwtween api polls in milliseconds (can be set as low as 1).
 pollingGroupSize: The number of items to fetch in one request (if this is too high the api will time out, 20-30 is the most efficient)